GSurf: Learning Signed Distance Fields from Splatting Opaque Gaussians for High-quality 3D Reconstruction: Method

-\subsection{Geometry-guided appearance modeling}
+During training, we further prune Gaussians whose opacities fall below a predefined threshold, effectively reducing redundancy and enhancing SDF learning stability.
+Opacity is parameterized using a sigmoid activation $o_k = \sigma(\tilde{o}_k) \in (0, 1)$, where $\tilde{o}_k \in \mathbb{R}$ is the unbounded learnable parameter optimized during training.
+The entropy loss actively drives $o_k$ toward the binary extremes.
+This loss is coupled with a hard pruning threshold $\tau = 0.05$.
+Gaussians with opacities falling below this threshold are periodically removed.

-As noted in previous works~\cite{xu2023deformable, wu2022voxurf}, if appearance modeling in volume rendering relies solely on input position and viewpoint, it becomes challenging to capture detailed geometry in reconstruction.
-A common approach to address this challenge is to incorporate geometric cues, such as normals and geometric features, into the rendering process~\cite{yariv2020idr}.
+\subsection{Geometry-guided Appearance Modeling}

-Following this approach, in the SDF module, $f_{\text{sdf}}$, besides outputting the signed distance value $s$, we also obtain a geometric feature $F_{\text{geo}}$ for each Gaussian centroid $\mathbf{p}_k$:
+As noted in previous works~\cite{xu2023deformable, wu2022voxurf}, appearance modeling based solely on spatial position and viewing direction often fails to capture fine-grained geometry.
+To address this, incorporating geometric cues, such as normals and learned geometric features, has proven effective in neural implicit surface methods~\cite{yariv2020idr}.
+Following this insight, we use the SDF module $f_{\text{sdf}}$ to predict both the signed distance $s$ and a geometric feature vector $F_{\text{geo}}$ for each Gaussian centroid $\mathbf{p}_k$: